PolinaGusenkova/symple/README.txt

 Verbs: 18297

-To run evaluation, add QuestEval to the evaluation folder from this repository: https://github.com/ThomasScialom/QuestEval
+To run evaluation, add QuestEval to the evaluation folder from this repository: https://github.com/ThomasScialom/QuestEval The data folder also contains sample data, simplified version obtained with MUSS (https://github.com/facebookresearch/muss), and the simplification results of SYmpLE, including syntactical and lexical simplification separately.

 Citations:
 Chatterjee, Niladri & Agarwal, Raksha.
 (2021).